-Volunteers are required to perform their tasks in a safe manner, use appropriate tools, and wear required protective gear.
-They should carry a day pack with two liters of water.
-Work tools and gloves are provided by National Park Service work leaders.
-Safety vests are provided when appropriate.
-Care must be exercised when working on and off-trail and/or near rivers and streams.
-Work takes place outdoors and working conditions are variable.
-Volunteers should dress appropriately for the work and weather with long pants, long sleeved shirts, and sturdy shoes/boots.
-Work typically involves hiking on uneven, potentially rocky and/or wet, slippery terrain.
-Potential hazards include exposure to biting or stinging insects, allergens, snake and other wildlife, irritating vegetation, and other hazards typical of outdoor work environments.
-Moderate to strenuous physical exertion may be required.
-Volunteers must abide all COVID-19 safety precautions, including wearing a mask when 6ft social distancing is not possible.
+Volunteers are required to perform all tasks in a safe and conscious manner, using appropriate tools and wearing the required protective gear.
+They should carry a day pack with minimum two liters of water.
+Work tools and gloves are provided, as well as safety vests and hard hats when appropriate.
+Volunteers should dress appropriately for outdoor work with long pants, long sleeved shirts, and sturdy shoes/boots.
+Each day involves hiking on uneven, potentially rocky and/or wet, slippery terrain.
+Potential hazards include exposure to biting or stinging insects, allergens, snakes and other wildlife, irritating vegetation, and other hazards typical of outdoor work environments.
+Volunteers must abide by all current COVID-19 safety precautions and federal mandates, including wearing a mask when 6ft social distancing is not possible.